 - English as a Foreign Language teachers in China, Cyprus, Guatemala, Japan, Korea, Vietnam, and other countries; and

 - Instructors in university English Language Institutes.

 The TESOL Certificate is open to undergraduate and graduate students in good standing.
 Non-degree seeking graduate students are also elegible for the graduate TESOL Certificate.
-Please fill out the TESOL Certificate form and send it to Dr. Megan Smith at megan.smith [at] msstate.edu with questions about the program.
+Please contact Dr. Megan Smith at megan.smith [at] msstate.edu with questions about the program.
 Current Mississippi State University students can register to complete the TESOL Certificate in one of the following ways:

 The TESOL Certificate requires the completion of five courses with a grade of C or above in each course for undergraduate students and with a grade of B or above in each course for graduate students.
 The course options are listed below.
 Courses that are cross-listed in more than one department may be taken under any cross-listing.

 - EN 4403/6403 Introduction to Linguistics (to be taken in your first semester in the certificate program) (offered fall and spring)

 - EN 4463/6463 Studies in Second Language Acquisition (fall)

 One of the following courses on the grammatical structure of English

 - EN 3423 Descriptive English Grammar (for undergraduate Elementary and Secondary English/Language Arts Education majors only) (fall)